muskang-005/Smart-Digital-Clock/README.md

 # Smart Digital Clock with Calendar (Verilog)

 ## Abstract
-This project implements a digital clock using Verilog HDL that displays time and date.
-The system automatically updates time every second and manages calendar changes including month and year updates.
-It also includes leap year handling and mode-based display.
+The project involves designing a digital clock using Verilog HDL that not only displays time but also the date.
+This digital clock will update time every second and handle calendar-related activities, including updating the month and year.

 ## Table of Contents
 - Introduction
 - Features
 - Working